mhigu/FrontEndWebDevelopment/README.md

 see this link.
 [Udacity Front End Developer](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001)

+## Project Outcomes

+There are five main outcomes (in detail, there are more) in different three part.
+Those are pused into this repository as each directory.

+Just simple description for those are bellow.

 ## JavaScript Foundations

-Create static responsive web page with HTML/CSS to learn what is responsive web site and how to create.
+Create static responsive web page with HTML/CSS to learn what is responsive web site and how to create it.

 ![image](./readme_stuff/p1.jpg)